noahwo/cs144-notes/README.md

 **Flow:** A collection of datagrams belonging to the same end-to-end communication, such as a TCP connection.

-Packet switching don’t need state for each flow, for each packet is self-conatined.
+Packet switching don’t need state for each flow, for each packet is self-contained.

 - No per-flow state to be added/removed
 - No per-slow state to be stored